LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 Referring to the indices.txt file, we can now construct a command that demultiplexes our Lib1.
 To avoid a mess of files, I strongly suggest returning up to the parent directory and creating a new directory [#f2]_ .
 Call this something appropriate.

-This command assumes that you are in the directory containing the “0_rawsequences” directory and an empty directory called “1_demux”.
-Reminder: using the ​\ allows us to split the command over multiple lines.
+This following commands assume that you are in the directory containing the "0_rawsequences" directory and an empty directory called "1_demux".
+Let's first try and demultiplex a single file.
+Reminder: we used the ``​\`` to split the command over multiple lines.
 You can either type this and press enter afterwards, or you can just ignore it and continue typing the command at the beginning of the next line.

-Run the following, then review what is printed to the terminal carefully.
-Make sure you understand what it’s saying:
+Carefully examin the following command and make sure you're clear on what each of the arguments is doing.
+Then, run the command and inspect the terminal output and make sure you understand what it's saying.

 .. code-block:: bash